-Principle 5 - Peer evaluation is an essential component of Council's evaluation of degree programs.
+Principle 5 - Peer review is an essential component of all of Council's evaluation processes.

 Principle 6 - Consultation with stakeholders is an integral part of degree program development, appraisal, and monitoring.

 Principle 7 - Council exhibits and promotes appreciation of institutional diversity and respect for institutional autonomy.